pravega/pravega/documentation/src/docs/pravega-concepts.md

 2.  **Data-based**: Pravega splits a Stream Segment into multiple ones (i.e., Scale-up Event) if the number of bytes per second written to that Stream Segment increases beyond a defined threshold.
 Similarly, Pravega merges two adjacent Stream Segments (i.e., Scale-down Event) if the number of bytes written to them fall below a defined threshold.
 Note that, even if the load for a Stream Segment reaches the defined threshold, Pravega does not immediately trigger a Scale-up/down Event.
 Instead, the load should be satisfying the scaling policy threshold for a [sufficient amount of time](https://github.com/pravega/pravega/blob/master/client/src/main/java/io/pravega/client/stream/ScalingPolicy.java).

-3.  **Event-based**: To the data-based scaling policy, but it uses number of Events instead of bytes.
+3.  **Event-based**: Similar to the data-based scaling policy, but it uses number of Events instead of bytes.

 ### Events, Stream Segments and AutoScaling